International Education Fee Scholarship (IEFS)

 - Recipients should be willing to represent UTA Study Abroad upon return.

-Students applying to study abroad for two consecutive terms (Fall/Spring, Spring/Summer, or Summer/Fall) should submit one IEFS application for the earliest term abroad.
+Students applying to study abroad for two consecutive terms (Fall/Spring, Fall/Winter, Winter/Spring, Spring/Summer, or Summer/Fall) should submit one IEFS application for the earliest term abroad.
+Applicants would be eligible for the award tier representing the combined weeks abroad for the two programs, excluding personal travel time before, after, or between programs.
 Should a student receive an IEFS award for two consecutive terms, the award amount will be split between the two terms.

 Examples: A student planning to study abroad for both the Fall and Spring terms would submit one IEFS application for the Fall cycle.
 A student planning to study abroad for both the Spring and Summer terms would submit one IEFS application for the Spring cycle.